LukeWoodward/ResultsTidyup/README.md

 This is an attempt to help out parkrun volunteers doing results processing who encounter problems with the results.
 It's something that several times I have wished I had available to me when I've been processing results myself.

 It attempts to detect problems with timer and scanner files dropped into it, and provide ways to fix some of the problems it identifies.
-You can then download modified files and upload them in to WebFMS.
+You can then download modified files and upload them in to EMS.

 ### Where is it?